"Am I a good dad?" That's a question I've been asking myself a lot lately.

-I feel lost being a dad.
+More times than not I feel lost being responsible for two young children, who are quickly growing into young adults.
 It's harder than I expected in many ways.
 Especially when you get such a late start in life like I did, and you're set in your ways (like I was...and to an extent, still am).
 As my wife warned me before we got married, "There's no more me, now it's we," and she's right.

 My wife's been a saint through my ups and downs.
 I know it's not easy for her either, because she's had her own way of raising these children, now I come along to share responsibilities and put my two cents worth into the jar about how we should discipline, homework, schedules and everything else couples have to figure out.